gchq/stroom-docs/content/en/docs/proxy/Stroom-7-Proxy-Installation.md

 * App - There is an _app_ version that runs Stroom-Proxy as a Java {{< glossary "JAR" >}} file locally on the server and has settings contained in a configuration file that controls access to the stroom server and database.

 * Docker Stack - Stroom-Proxy, Nginx and Stroom-Log-Sender run in Docker containers, orchestrated using Docker Compose and some shell scripts.
+  The stroom-proxy image is essentially a minimal Alpine Linux container with the appropriate Java version installed and the Stroom-Proxy JAR

 * Docker Images - Manually run containers based on the Stroom-Proxy docker image.